Overview

 October 21, 9:00 am EDT | 4:00 pm EAT

-This session will highlight the emerging field of health metrics sciences and its role in measuring and monitoring summary measures of health in Africa to better develop and implement measures to reduce the burden of disease.
-Identify challenges and opportunities relevant to the DS-I Africa initiatives.
-Address the increasing role that health metrics is playing in informing and prioritizing systems-level health interventions and broad public health-related decision making.
-Discuss how health metrics and data science can inform and evaluate more effective integrated care efforts at the intersection of infectious diseases and the rapidly growing burden of chronic, non-communicable diseases.
+This session highlighted the emerging field of health metrics sciences and its role in measuring and monitoring summary measures of health in Africa to better develop and implement measures to reduce the burden of disease.
+It identified challenges and opportunities relevant to the DS-I Africa initiatives; addressed the increasing role that health metrics is playing in informing and prioritizing systems-level health interventions and broad public health-related decision making; discussed how health metrics and data science can inform and evaluate more effective integrated care efforts at the intersection of infectious diseases and the rapidly growing burden of chronic, non-communicable diseases.

 Panelists: